Impact of cavity geometry on microlaser dynamics: Supplemental material

 \subsubsection{Cavity geometry}

 In this section, we discuss in detail the ray dynamical properties of the five cavity geometries: D-shape, stadium, \Lim, ellipse, and square.

-The D-cavity is a circle of which a section has been cut off, where the distance from the circle center to the cut is $R/2$, where $R$ is the radius of the cavity.
+The D-cavity is a circle of which a section has been cut off, where the distance from the circle center to the cut is $R_D/2$, where $R_D$ is the radius of the cavity.
 The stadium consists of a square with side length $a$ between two semicircles of radius $a/2$.
 Both the D-cavity and stadium have completely chaotic ray dynamics \cite{Bunimovich1979, Ree1999} with the exception of marginally unstable periodic orbits with measure zero in phase space.
-Their classical trajectories cover the whole billiard and are spatially extended, but due to the leakiness of the dielectric cavity the long-lived trajectories feature central regions of reduced intensity~\cite{Bittner2020}.
+Their classical trajectories cover the whole billiard and are spatially extended, but due to the leakiness of the dielectric cavity, the long-lived trajectories feature central regions of reduced intensity~\cite{Bittner2020}.

 The boundary of the \Lim cavity \cite{Robnik1983} is defined in polar coordinates by $r(\varphi) = R_0 (1 + \epsilon \cos\varphi)$, where $\varphi$ is the azimuthal angle, $R_0$ is the mean radius (averaged over $\varphi$), and $\epsilon = 0.42$ is the deformation parameter.
 In contrast to the D-cavity and stadium, its ray dynamics is predominantly, but not completely chaotic: since it is a convex cavity, there remain invariant surfaces with whispering-gallery type trajectories very close to its boundary \cite{Lazutkin1973, Wiersig2008}, and there is a small stable island with integrable ray dynamics around the horizontal diameter orbit \cite{Robnik1983, Wiersig2008}, as well as further tiny stable islands around other stable periodic orbits \cite{Dullin2001}.
-So technically it is a mixed system, but we will consider it a chaotic billiard below, since the integrable regions of phase space are too small to localize any resonances for the cavity size considered here.
-Instead all high-$Q$ resonances are in the chaotic region.
+So technically it is a mixed system, but we will consider it a chaotic billiard, since the integrable regions of phase space are too small to support any localized resonances for the cavity size considered here.
+The long-lived trajectories are concentrated at the cavity boundary and confined by total internal reflection.
+Even though the chaotic trajectories eventually explore the whole phase space, in an open dielectric cavity, they will quickly lose their intensity once they reach the central region of the cavity, as their incident angles onto the boundary are below the critical angle for total internal reflection.